Pearapps/AppStartupPerformanceTalk/AppStartup.md

 ```

-^ Measure in release mode
+^ - Measure in Release mode
+- We always measure on the slowest devices (iPhone 5 and iPhone 6)
-Add this quick and dirty measure function
+- Add this quick and dirty measure function

 ---